 The CE mark must be permanently affixed to the product and its packaging.
-Note that the CE mark requires more than just a sticker, importers must ensure conformity with all applicable requirements via lab testing and different assessments.
+Note that the CE mark requires more than just the label.
+Importers and manufacturers must ensure conformity with applicable requirements, before affixing the CE mark on their products.

 CE label file

 Your suppliers have no responsibility to create the CE label file for your electronic product.
-Instead, you shall provide the CE mark label, and communicated all relevant information to the supplier, such as:
+Instead, you should provide the CE mark label, and communicate the relevant information to the supplier, such as:

 - Print type

-Additionally, importers also need to attach a permanent traceability code to the products, showing the information such as:
+Additionally, importers also need to attach a permanent traceability label to the products and packaging, showing information such as:

-For CE compliance, importers will also need to provide compliance documents such as the Declaration of Conformity (DoC), User Manual and Technical Files.
+Importers and manufacturers also need to provide compliance documents such as the Declaration of Conformity (DoC), user instructions, and a technical file.

 Declaration of Conformity (DoC)

-Importers must also provide a user manual for their electronics products.
-The user manual shall include information such as:
+Importers and manufacturers must also provide user instructions for their electronics products.
+The user instructions should include information such as: